senecajs/repo-maintain/README.md

 ### exist_license
 This check looks for the existence of a LICENSE file.
 A LICENSE file saved under a different name or with any file extension will count as a fail.

+### exist_codeconduct
+This checks looks for the existence of a CODE_OF_CONDUCT.md file.
+Details for this file can be found by visiting the [Contricutor Covenant website](https://www.contributor-covenant.org/).

 ### content_readme
 This check scans the content of the README.md file for the keyword "Voxgig".
 If the file does not exist, the check will fail.

+### version_codeconduct
+This checks scans the content of the CODE_OF_CONTENT file for a mention of the latest version (v2.1).
+It searches for the keyword "version 2.1" and the [URL of the current version](https://www.contributor-covenant.org/version/2/1/), as described on the site.

 ### content_pkgjson
 This check scans the content of the package.json file for the existence of a scripts.test value.
 The content of the value is not read.
 If the file does not exist, or if there is no "test" key, the check will fail.